WebDevJasonCameron/TheWizardsBag_Java_Version_Archiving/notes/log.md

 I continue to chip away at this extremely ambitious project.
 I am thrilled with the project as it really does bring all the things I love: programming, problem-solving, artistic images and 3d modelling, and story telling.
 I really do love this project.
 I wish I could spend all my time on it, but I don't think it will net me a nice extravagant lifestyle just yet.
 With that said, I need to post this log to test whether things are getting uploaded to the all-seeing octo-cat GitHub.
 So... what is going with my git???

+Since I'm here...
+I should explain what I'm currently doing.
+I found that the CLI will need more backend queries that let me use multi table functions.
+For example, the search by spell school will require me to take only those "schools" already placed in the system, and use them to query.
+In some cases (later), I'll need to recognize the key item number of another table to do further searches.
+That is going to be a brain twister!
+Funny, but we haven't even come close to solving GUI type things.
+I can only wonder if that might be easier.  (?)
+Also...
+I haven't figured out the school thing, cause it's still showing nothing (no errors... just nothing responding in the tests)

 ---

 ## 2024 09 12